 The number of laboratory animals is steadily increasing.
 For the period 2000 - 2010 the German Animal Welfare Report (see Module Animal Welfare Report) documents an increase in the total number of the vertebrates used for experiments and other scientific purposes from 1 825 215 to 2 856 316 animals.
-The currently latest data for 2011 record a further increase to 2 911 705 laboratory animals, which means an increment of 1.9 percent compared with the previous year (2 911 705 laboratory animals had been registered in 2011).
+The currently latest data for 2012 record a further increase to 3 080 727 laboratory animals, which means an increment of 5.8 percent compared with the previous year (2 911 705 laboratory animals had been registered in 2011).
 The main reasons for this increment are the increased use of animals in basic biological research (11.8%) and in quality testing of medical products (2.6%).
 In contrast, the number of animal experiments carried out in toxicological examinations or other kinds of safety testing has been reduced (4.6%) as well as in research and development of products and devices used for human medicine, dentistry and veterinary medicine (8.8%).

 According to information provided by the European Commission (COM Report) (see Module COM Report), more than 12 Million animals were used in 2008 for scientific experiments in the EU member states.
 This amounts to a small reduction compared to 2005 (12.1 Million animals) although meanwhile two more member states (Bulgaria and Romania) had been admitted to the EU.